WELCOME TO MARAMIYA

 MARAMIYA (IP) SERVICES is an Intellectual property (IP) protection company that provides a full range of IP management & enforcement services throughout the Middle East and all across the Globe, Headquartered at Doha – Qatar, the country having highest per capita income in the world and the designated host for FIFA 2022.

-WE HAS DEEP DOMAIN EXPERTISE ACROSS A RANGE OF INDUSTRIES
+WE HAVE DEEP DOMAIN EXPERTISE ACROSS A RANGE OF INDUSTRIES

 Our industry professionals are able to deliver better ideas and solutions embedded with a deep understanding of each client’s business and industry.
 We build lasting relationships with clients, focusing on understanding the client’s perspective, and their needs.